tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 **Please write your abstract for a general audience**, providing context for your presentation and avoid unexplained jargon. _Note that this is not a venue for reporting the results of research in your discipline._

-**Abstracts should be written in English**, and be appropriate to the conference theme, _Stronger Together: Standards for linking biodiversity data_.
+**Abstracts should be written in English**, and be appropriate for the conference.

 **Be sure to provide references for TDWG or other [standards](/standards/)** used in your work (e.g., [Darwin Core Standard](http://www.tdwg.org/standards/450))